-In this guide, we cover the definition of an engine splash shield.
-We also examine all the ways it protects your car and we discuss the replacement cost.
+In this guide, I cover the definition of an engine splash shield.
+I will also examine all the ways it protects your car and discuss the replacement cost.

 What is an Engine Splash Shield?

-With the engine splash shield in place, rocks, dust, water and debris have less effect on the engine.
+With the engine splash shield in place, rocks, dust, water, and debris have less of an effect on the engine.
 However, the shield can easily become damaged because of its function.
-Therefore, it might require replacement occasionally.
+Therefore, it might require replacement on occasion.
 Still, replacing the engine shield is a far better option than replacing an engine or transmission because of road damage.

 Benefits of an Engine Splash Shield

 Dust is the enemy of most car parts, especially the transmission or engine.
 If dust were to get into either of these vital components, efficiency would be lost.
 When dust infiltrates these parts, water can also come with it, leading to corrosion or rust.

 Additionally, you have to watch out for sand or salt exposure, which is more common during the colder months.
 Both of these are prevented from infiltrating the engine because of the splash shield.